Kubisssz/social-media-monitoring-zakat/README.md

 # social-media-monitoring-zakat
-This repository contains the backend implementation for my final year project, Social Media Monitoring System for Zakat Institutions.
+This repository contains the implementation for my final year project, Social Media Monitoring System for Zakat Institutions.

 ## Project Overview